timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 ]
 ```

-Then use the `events put-target` command.
+When you have finished, use the `events put-target` command to add the target (the lambda function to be invoked) to the rule.
 ```bash
 aws events put-targets --rule schedule-lambda --targets file://targets.json
 ```